tokiclover/dotfiles/README.md

 `% cd ~/.oh-my-zsh && git checkout my-zsh`
 * and then exec your shell with `% exec $SHELL`

-# .scr: scripts extra info
+# scr: scripts extra info

 * cbu: is a simple script to back up/restore cfg files or directories;
 * fhp: is a simple script which put firefox profile into tmpfs/zram backed FS (dep: functions.$shell);